 I can’t articulate on paper because I can’t think straight.

 Let me explain.
 When I write on the screen, I get to edit my original thoughts as much as I want.
 I get to transform my own ideas in ways that make them more appealing and interesting to the world and, here comes the stressful bit, I get to alter my essential thoughts in ways that make them different from the mainstream.
 That make them cooler because I deliberately set myself apart when I attempt self-expression.

 Now you’d ask what is wrong with that.
 Nobody likes generic stuff.
-Innovation is evolution, new ideas change the world, old ideas hold us back, be different, be unique, be better than the rest by being a little, abstract snowflake.
+Innovation is evolution, new ideas change the world, old ideas hold us back, be different, be unique, be better than the rest by being a maverick.
 That is as good an opinion as any.

 But I have a pathetically stubborn obsession with honesty.

 Not in a virtuous, humble, heroic sense but in a way that is highly introspective and all-consuming.
 I hate myself when I try to rationalize around basic problems and I refuse to accept any version of me that isn’t perfectly honest with myself.
 It doesn’t matter if I’m different or cool or interesting- if I am genuinely, unapologetically, thoroughly honest, I will be fine.
 My self-image HAS to be real to me.

 And me changing my ideas all together in the process of unwarranted, nazi editing to be more interesting on a blog that no one reads has begun to disgust me.

 When I censor myself, I am not being honest with myself.
 That is problematic.